wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 In software development, scaffolding is the process of creating a basic structure for a project, so that you can build on top of it.

-Using create-block, you can run a single terminal command to create a new block plugin, and create-block will set up the necessary files and folders for you.
+Using create-block, you can run a single terminal command to create a new block plugin, and create-block will set up the necessary files and folders for you, following the best practices for block development.

 ## Why a plugin?

 While it is not a requirement to develop a block as part of a plugin, it's generally the recommended approach.

-One of the main reasons for this is that custom blocks are not allowed in themes that are submitted to the WordPress.org theme repository.
+One of the main reasons for this is that custom blocks are not allowed in themes that are submitted to the WordPress.org theme directory.

 However, if you are developing a theme for your own use, or for a client, you can include custom blocks in your theme, the difference is that you register the blocks in a different way.